hivesolutions/backup/readme.md

 ## Snapshots

-In order to use snapshots the [rsnapshot](http://www.rsnapshot.org/) utility should be used and for that the configuration (`/etc/rsnapshot.conf`) of it should include a reference to the `/backups` directory using:
+In order to use snapshots the [rsnapshot](http://www.rsnapshot.org/) utility should be isntalled/used changing the configuration file `/etc/rsnapshot.conf` so that includes a reference to the `/backups` directory using:

     backup    /backups/        localhost/

 Please notice that the spaces between strings is made using tabs and not spaces.

-To be able to execute the rsnapshot properly the proper cron string should be added to the `/etc/crontab` file:
+To be able to execute the rsnapshot properly the proper cron strings should be added to the `/etc/crontab` file:

     00 03 *  *  *  /usr/bin/rsnapshot daily
     00 03 *  *  07 /usr/bin/rsnapshot weekly